FGDES/libVIODES/README.md

 ## Build System

-To compile libVIODES, you will need Qt series 4 with minimum version 4.4.2.
+To compile libVIODES, you will need Qt series 6 with minimum version 6.6.2.
 For Linux, you will need to install the Qt developper packages.
-For Mac OS X and Windows there exsist installer for Qt 4.8.5.
+For Mac OS X and Windows there exsist installerr provided by Qt.
 For Windows, make sure that you choose the same compiler for Qt as you use for libFAUDES.
 Also make sure that the Qt toolset is within the PATH environment variable.

 You will also need a configured and compiled copy of libFAUDES.
 This is expected to be located in `./libVIODES/libFAUDES_for_VIODES`.
 For POSIX systems, we provide a skript `copyfaudes.sh` that performs this step: